Inference in Cluster Randomized Trials with Matched Pairs: Setup and Notation

-\begin{remark} \cite{bugni2022inference} also define an alternative treatment effect parameter given by
+\begin{remark} \cite{bugni2024inference} also define an alternative treatment effect parameter given by

 This parameter, which weights the cluster-level average treatment effects equally regardless of cluster size, can be thought of as the average treatment effect where the clusters themselves are the units of interest.
-It can be shown under appropriate assumptions that for this parameter, the analysis of matched-pair designs for individual-level treatments developed in \cite{bai2021inference} applies directly to the data obtained from the cluster-level averages $\{(\bar{Y}_g, D_g, X_g, N_g): 1 \le g \le 2G\}$, where $\bar{Y}_g = \frac{1}{|S_g|}\sum_{i \in S_g}Y_{i,g}$.
-As a result, we do not pursue a detailed analysis of this parameter in the paper. \end{remark}
+Note that since we do not assume that cluster sizes are ``ignorable," i.e. we allow for the average treatment effect to vary with cluster size, $\Delta^{\rm eq}$ and $\Delta$ are indeed distinct parameters with differing policy implications; see \cite{bugni2024inference} for a detailed discussion and relevant empirical examples.
+We focus exclusively on the analysis of $\Delta$ for two reasons: first, as discussed further in \cite{bugni2024inference}, we view $\Delta$ as the parameter most likely to be of practical interest; second, because the analysis of $\Delta^{\rm eq}$ for matched-pair designs follows directly from the analysis for individual-level randomized experiments developed in \cite{bai2022inference}, by applying their results to the data obtained from the cluster-level averages $\{(\bar{Y}_g, D_g, X_g, N_g): 1 \le g \le 2G\}$, where $\bar{Y}_g = \frac{1}{|\mathcal{M}_g|}\sum_{i \in \mathcal{M}_g}Y_{i,g}$.
+As a result, we do not pursue a detailed description of inference for this parameter in the paper. \end{remark}